StackVista/stackstate-docs/develop/developer-guides/custom-functions/mapping-functions.md

 ![Component with label](/.gitbook/assets/v51_simple_mapping_result.png)

-1. **Component JSON** - The component JSON object that was sent to the StackState receiver as part of a larger JSON payload is shown on the left.
+1. **Component JSON** - The component JSON object that was sent to the Rancher Observability receiver as part of a larger JSON payload is shown on the left.
 The JSON defines a component with name **Application1**.
 The JSON payload is processed by the topology synchronization on which the mapping function was configured.
 2. **Mapping function script** - A part of the mapping function is shown at the bottom to show the value of the label.
 3. **Component template** - A part of the component template is shown in the center.
 In the component template, the `labels` payload is processed using the `join` helper, as shown on line 30.
 This iterates through each string in the label list and outputs the JSON block on lines 31 until 34.
 The `this` variable inside the `join` helper on line 33 is used access the current value in the iteration.
 In this example, there is only one label to be processed.
 This is because there is no `labels` key in the original JSON and the mapping function adds the only one.
 Lines 37 until 40 also define a fixed label.
 The label defined there will have the value `demo:demo`.
 This shows that, in this example, the mapping function could also be replaced by adding the appropriate label block directly in the component template.
 4. **Component properties** - On the right is the Component Details tab of the **Application1** component after the JSON payload has been  processed by topology synchronization.
 The **Application1** component has two labels: